 iCloud functions as your personal hard drive in the cloud, storing documents, music, photos and more.
 Any file you create, upload or change on one computer or device is automatically synced to the rest of your devices.
 This is in stark contrast to other cloud services that simply allow you to access your files through the cloud.
 With iCloud, you're able to access your files whether you are connected to the internet or not.
 The service also provides an integrated email client, address book and calendar, which you can likewise keep synced across all your iCloud-compatible devices.

 While iCloud can store and sync nearly any type of file, this versatility isn't without a caveat.
 To truly store documents and data files in iCloud, you must purchase Apple's iWork apps: Keynote, Pages and Numbers.
-These apps allow you to create spreadsheets, word docs and presentations, while iCloud keeps these files up-to-date on your devices and the web.
+These apps allow you to create spreadsheets, Word docs and presentations, while iCloud keeps these files up-to-date on your devices and the web.
 The only workaround to this is to store files in your email account; you attach a document to an email and either send it to yourself or save it as a draft.
-However, this attachment technique isn't very convenient and keeping track of multiple documents this way is far from simple.
-If iCloud is your service of choice, the best option is to simply purchase the iWork apps.
+However, this technique isn't very convenient and keeping track of multiple documents this way is far from simple.
+If iCloud is your service of choice, the best option is to purchase the iWork apps.
 The cost of the apps won't break the bank, but the fact that you have to spend extra to make iCloud fully functional may rankle a few users.

 While you can view, edit and stream files using iCloud, file sharing is a different story.
 The cloud service is tailored more for sharing with oneself rather than others.
 Subsequently, iCloud isn't a good option if collaboration or file sharing is a priority.